mvolkmann/blog/src/lua.md

   return s:sub(1, -3)
 end

-return mod
+return M
 ```

 ## Error Handling

 Lua does not have a mechanism for throwing and catching exceptions.
 In many cases errors result in a function returning the value `nil`
-and it left to developers to check for `nil` values.
+and it is left to developers to check for `nil` values.
-Failing to do so often results in programs crashing
+Failing to do so can result in programs crashing
 and outputting a stack trace.

-The only error handling mechanism Lua provides is the `pcall` function
+The only error handling mechanism Lua provides are the
-(short for "protected call"), which can be compared
+`pcall` and `xpcall` functions (short for "protected call").
-to a try block in other programming languages.
+These can be compared to a try block in other programming languages.

 The `pcall` function is passed a function to execute and
 optionally arguments to be passed to it.
 It returns a boolean indicating whether the call completed without error
 and an error message if one did occur.

+The `xpcall` function is similar, but accepts a message handler function
+that can be used to capture additional information about the error.

 The `error` function is the Lua equivalent of
 a `throw` statement in other programming languages.